 Fundamentalism May Feel Safe, But It’s Shortsighted

-As a new believer converted during the Jesus Movement, I soon found myself ushered into a narrow fundamentalism.
+As a new believer converted during the Jesus Movement, I soon found myself ushered into a narrow, flawed fundamentalism—the kind that held to orthodox theology but latched onto legalism as the means to sanctification.

 In part, I’m thankful that they read and taught us the Scriptures, prayed with us, and encouraged us to live for Christ as faithful witnesses.
 They corrected sin habits (much needed) and exhorted us to read the Word (also much needed).

-But without realizing it, the fence of fundamentalism restrained the joyful, welcoming spirit that had been evident when we first experienced the power of the gospel (Gal.
+But without realizing it, their fence full of dos and don’ts restrained the joyful, welcoming spirit that had been evident when we first experienced the power of the gospel (Gal.
 5:1; Rom.
 15:7).
-This brand of fundamentalism—an ecclesiastically separatist movement arising in the mid-20th century—fed a pride which was at the root of an emerging anti-catholic spirit.
+This ecclesiastically separatist movement, arising in early-to-mid 20th century, fed a pride which was at the root of an emerging anti-catholic spirit.

-Even with the right stance on inerrancy and the call to holiness, Christian Fundamentalism can draw narrow boundaries around fellowship that are not found in Scripture.
+Even with the right stance on inerrancy and the call to holiness, instead of focusing on the fundamentals of the faith, they drew narrow boundaries around fellowship that are not found in Scripture.
 They point to the gospel for entry into the faith, but then they rigidly insist upon certain beliefs and practices for sanctification and association.

 Fundamentalism comes in a variety of strains.
-My group of friends were initiated into the one enamored with dispensationalism, especially its version of premillennial eschatology.
-Instead of focusing on the means of grace to grow as disciples, dispensational eschatology became the proving grounds for biblical orthodoxy and genuine Christianity.
-Unless a person knew the right terms and followed the right charts, they were suspect, if not considered outside the faith.
-Never mind the fact that these views didn’t show up until the late-nineteenth century.
+My group of friends were initiated into the one enamored with a particular approach to dispensationalism and its eschatology as the proving grounds for biblical orthodoxy and genuine Christianity.
+Unless a person knew the right terms and followed the right diagrams, they were suspect, if not considered outside the faith.
 Instead of studying historical theology, we read Scofield’s notes.
+While I personally do not ascribe to it, dispensationalism and its premillennial view of eschatology were not the primary problem, but rather the way my friends used their eschatology as a test of orthodoxy and fellowship.

-This variety of fundamentalism began to squeeze the life and joy out of my new faith in Christ.
-Jaundiced toward any church or pastor in the community who failed to tow the dispensational line, I focused less on the power of the gospel to save sinners and more on the narrow bent of dispensationalism and its accompanying legalism.
-That one could be a Christian without embracing these fundamentalist categories seemed preposterous to me.
+This variety of fundamentalism’s elevation of a tertiary issue to a primary one began to squeeze the life and joy out of my new faith in Christ.
+Due to its jaundiced views toward any church or pastor in the community who failed to tow its narrowly defined dispensationalism, I focused less on the power of the gospel to save sinners and more on its narrow bent of legalism.
+That one could be a Christian without embracing our particular pattern of daily Christian living seemed preposterous to me.

 THE MOVE AWAY FROM FUNDAMENTALISM

-What moved me away from fundamentalism?
+What moved me away from the type of fundamentalism that had cradled me as a new Christian?
 It wasn’t a rejection of biblical inerrancy.
 If anything, my growing conviction of Scripture’s authority pushed me away.

 Initially, the lack of joy in Christ sank me.
 So I turned to the Word.
-As I did, I found difficulty matching my fundamentalist ideology together with a sound interpretation of God’s Word.
-The narrow views of Scofield and his heirs seemed to validate the natural, carnal man; they rely on hermeneutical twists to justify their dispensational eschatology.
+As I did, I found difficulty matching my faulty ideology together with a sound understanding and application of God’s Word.
+The narrow views of Scofield and some of his heirs seemed to validate the natural, carnal man.
 As I realized this, my confidence in dispensationalism eroded.
 I also discovered warm-hearted, passionate followers of Jesus who didn’t hold my narrow fundamentalism.

 All this worked together to liberate me.
 As I read the Word, discovered the richness of church history, and started to think theologically, I realized that I had been acting as the judge and jury of other people, rather than as a humble, forgiven sinner.
 Simply put, my cocoon of fundamentalism did not stand up to scrutiny.